CoopEval: Benchmarking Cooperation-Sustaining Mechanisms and LLM Agents in Social Dilemmas: Introduction

 In order to simulate diverse LLM societies, we evaluate LLM models in cross-play with each other, testing every possible match-up combination.
 We calculate and report average payoffs, payoffs after running replicator dynamics to simulate societies that adapt to optimization pressures, as well as rankings based on deviation ratings.
-Furthermore, we include in-depth evaluations of the decisions taken by the LLMs, and of the decision justifications provided in their chain-of-thought reasoning, using an LLM as a judge.
+Furthermore, we run in-depth analysis of the LLM decisions, and of the justifications provided in their chain-of-thought reasoning.
 In summary, our experiments show the following highlights.

-\begin{enumerate}[nosep,noitemsep,leftmargin=.15in] \item In the unmodified social dilemmas, all of our modern LLM models defect throughout, whether they are reasoning models or not, or are large or small. \item We establish---for the first time in the literature---that different, theoretically-sound cooperation mechanisms exhibit vastly different levels of effectiveness in achieving cooperative outcomes in heterogeneous LLM populations. \item In stark contrast to the unmodified setting, evolutionary optimization pressures in the presence of a cooperation mechanism \emph{boost} the frequency of cooperation, and thus the collective welfare, by a significant margin.
-This indicates robustness of the cooperation mechanisms to strong LLM models. \item The vast majority of LLM decisions are justified---at least in part---by self-interested utility maximization and a focus on strategic equilibrium play.
-Hence, modern LLMs understand well that even when instructed with selfish goals, cooperation can be the best choice under these mechanisms. \item The Gemini 3 models we test perform the best throughout our benchmark. \end{enumerate}
+\begin{enumerate}[nosep,noitemsep,leftmargin=.15in] \item In the unmodified social dilemmas, all of our modern LLM models defect throughout, whether they are reasoning models or not, or are large or small. \item For the first time in the literature, we establish that different, theoretically-sound cooperation mechanisms exhibit vastly different levels of effectiveness in achieving cooperative outcomes in heterogeneous LLM populations. \item In stark contrast to the unmodified setting, evolutionary optimization pressures \emph{boost} the frequency of cooperation (and thus collective welfare) under these mechanisms by a significant margin.
+This indicates robustness of the cooperation mechanisms against strong LLM models. \item Most LLM decisions are justified---at least partially---by self-interested utility maximization and a focus on strategic equilibrium play.
+Hence, modern LLMs understand well that even when instructed with selfish goals, cooperation can be the best choice under these mechanisms. \item The Gemini 3 models we test perform the best overall. \end{enumerate}